The Guide to Selling an Online Business on Flippa

 The listing fee is paid upfront when you list your business for sale on Flippa.
-These are flat-rate fees, which may vary depending on the type of asset you want to sell.
-You can check this on the website or take a look at the image below.
+These flat-rate fees may vary depending on the type of asset you want to sell.
+You can check this on the website or look at the image below.

 When your business is sold, you can expect to pay a variable success fee, depending on the sale price.